Stevnbak/StevEngine/ReadMe.md

 Physics is implemented as components, but is using [Jolt Physics](https://github.com/jrouwe/JoltPhysics) as the backbone.

 Can be disabled by setting the cmake build option `USE_PHYSICS` to `OFF`.

+## Networking

+The networking handles connections and sending messages back and forth, but what data should be sent when and how it's handled is not controlled.

+By default it's turned off, can be enabled by setting the cmake build option `USE_NETWORKING` to `ON`.

 # Setup & Building